Imagine amazing vertical gardens of food in downtown Los Angeles. It’s real. LA Urban Farms.

 These farms have become the ‘It” thing in Hollywood because they represent a commitment to locally sourced food, to an organic lifestyle, and to reducing one’s carbon footprint.

-“This 21st Century technology is so easy, we can all be farmers said L.A.
+“This 21st Century technology is so easy.
+We can all be farmers” said L.A.
 Urban Farms Co-Founder Wendy Coleman.
-In just 30 inches, you can grow 44 different plants in abundance in what might have been unused space.
+Because in just 30 inches, you can grow 44 different plants.
+All in abundance in what might be unused space.
 Most of the produce grown in these aeroponic gardens can be harvested in just 28 days.”

-Even chefs at the Google Cafeteria, Chicago O’Hare Airport and Giants Stadium, to name a few public places, are now growing food with this patented technology.
+Finally, even chefs at the Google Cafeteria, Chicago O’Hare Airport and Giants Stadium use these gardens.
+And that’s to name a few public places.
+Because people are now growing food with this patented technology.